 Basic guide to organise a photoshoot

 Congratulations!
 You have finally jumped into the entrepreneur world!
 You have decided to become a business owner.
-And let me tell you: you have taken the best decision.
+And let me tell you: you have made the best decision.
 You bet for yourself and now you are your own boss, the CEO of your own company!

 You have got your designs, your products ready to see the light.
 And nowadays you know that online presence is key.